 There’s also a signature cocktail menu at prime times.
-The bad news is that during the Priority Pass hours, the lounge amenities are nowhere near as good.
+The bad news is that the lounge amenities are nowhere near as good during the Priority Pass hours.

 The Priority Pass breakfast buffet features cold cereal, oatmeal, fresh fruit, yogurt, croissants, bagels, and egg sandwiches made to order.
 Drinks are still decent and include coffee (out of a jug, not barista), tea, orange juice, beer, water, and ginger ale.

 Later in the day, once the Virgin flight disappears, the excellent buffet and the a la carte menu disappear and are replaced with a less exciting buffet.

 If you want to use your Priority Pass to access this lounge, it’s worth noting that the food and the coffee during the Priority Pass hours aren’t great, and there are no showers in this lounge.
 Some would describe the decor as gaudy and overly bright.

 Don’t assume you can get in with your Priority Pass and stay when the Virgin passengers arrive, and the food and drink offering is better.
 Once it hits the time for the Virgin passengers to use the lounge, Priority Pass members are asked to leave.
 Yes, you will be chucked out.

 The Turkish Airlines lounge is a smaller airport lounge divided into seating, work, and dining areas.
 Turkish Airlines’ Business Class passengers can use this lounge along with premium travelers on other Star Alliance carriers.
 This lounge is open from 6:00 am – 11:00 pm daily.
 Unlike some other Priority Pass lounges at IAD, this lounge is open to Priority Pass customers for the whole duration of the day.